gaurprabhakar94/gaurprabhakar94.github.io/index.md

  Using the Optical Recognition of Handwritten Digits dataset, provided by UCI's Machine Learning Repository, built a handwritten digit recognition model in python.
  Trained a Support Vector Classifier using machine learning, and checked classification accuracy.

-## Healthcare Analytics – (analyzes different datasets – Chronic Kidney diseases, Parkinson, Breast cancer to yield insights that lead to early detection of such diseases)
+## Healthcare Analytics

+About: Analyzes different datasets – Chronic Kidney diseases, Parkinson, Breast cancer to yield insights that lead to early detection of such diseases
- Experimented with a subset of UCI's Chronic Kidney Disease data set, a collection of samples taken from patients in India over a two month period, some of whom were in the early stages of the disease.
+1. Uses the subset of UCI's Chronic Kidney Disease data set, a collection of samples taken from patients in India over a two month period, some of whom were in the early stages of the disease.
 Cleaned the data, filtered it, performed PCA and then visualized the results on a scatter plot.
 Further to this, worked with the nominal features of the dataset by exploding them and later visualizing the parameters on another scatter plot.
- Experimented with the Breast Cancer Wisconsin Original dataset.
+2. Experimented with the Breast Cancer Wisconsin Original dataset.
 Loaded the data, cleaned it up and performed feature scaling since the features used different units.
 Then implemented PCA and Isomap to test the performance of both models and to reduce the dimensionality of the dataset down to two variables.
 Finally, trained a KNeighborsClassifier model on the 2D projected training dataset, scored it and plotted a decision boundary for visual confirmation.
- Applied SVC to the Parkinson's Data Set, provided by UCI's Machine Learning Repository.
+3. Applied SVC to the Parkinson's Data Set, provided by UCI's Machine Learning Repository.
 Then tried to differentiate between people who have Parkinson's and who don't, and then tried to fine-tune the parameters in an attempt to maximize the accuracy of the testing set.

-Handwritten digit recognition

-This is my own project using image recognition methods in practice.
-This is a site (also works on mobile) where user can draw a digit, and machine learning models (FNN and CNN) will try to recognize it.
-After than models can use the drawn digit for training to improve their accuracy.
-Live version is here.
-The code can be found here.

 Classification problems.